7span/directus-extension-custom-query-panel/Readme.md

 ## Directus Extension Custom Query Panel

+Please note

+-   this extension uses raw query.
+Use with caution.
+It might do uninteded actions.
+-   Roles and permission check for query

 # How To use This Extension

 -   Once you install the extension into your directus project by `npm install`